 - Make your changes and then save them.

-Note: Hidden rows and columns, formulas and conditional formatting rules are preserved in the embedded spreadsheet but are omitted when converting to Content XML.
+Note: Hidden rows and columns, formulas and conditional formatting rules are preserved in the embedded spreadsheet but are omitted when converting from Word/Excel to Content XML.

 To make changes to the number of header and footer rows, preferred width or other formatting options, do the following: